Table of Contents

 Pressbyrån is the Swedish equivalent of 7-Eleven.
 You can find small snacks, hot dogs, lottery tickets, newspapers, etc.

 Hopefully, this shortlist will help you make a decision.
-Nevertheless, we encourage you to visit all of those supermarkets and decide on the most suitable for yourself.
+Nevertheless, we encourage you to visit all of those supermarkets and decide on the most suitable one for you.